huangsvengood/WavDocs/docs/feature_guide/travel_router/url_filter.md

 URL filtering can filter or block Internet-connected terminals from accessing certain websites based on specific keywords, categories, or content types.

 1 .
-Open the browser, enter wavlogin.link, and enter the password to enter the router management page.
+Open the browser, enter http://wavlogin.link, and enter the password to enter the router management page.

 2 .
-Click __" More Settings > Network Monitoring > URL Filtering "__, click __" + "__ under URL Filtering, Add the keywords or domain names you want to restrict in the fill-in box, and click __"Save"__ after filling in.
+Click __" More Settings > NET Guardian > URL Filtering "__, click __" + "__ under URL Filtering, Add the keywords or domain names you want to restrict in the fill-in box, and click __"Save"__ after filling in.
 After successful saving, a notification box of __"Added successfully"__ will pop up.

 <div style="text-align: center;">
     <img class="boxshadow" src="/images/url01.png">